GreenGraf/the-hangman/README.md

 ## Credits

 I like to say a massive "Thank You" to my mentor, Ben Kavanagh.
 He's a fantastic motivator and extremely helpful.
+I would also like to thanks my classmates and cohort facilitator, Kasia Bogucka.
 Also a big thanks to all the helpful people in the Slack community!

 ### Code

-* Python code was adapted and learned from the following sources:
+Python code was adapted and learned from the following sources:
-    * Core logic adapted from this tutorial on Udemy: [Udemy](https://www.udemy.com/course/100-days-of-code/learn/lecture/19140848#overview), as well as the word dictionary and hangman ASCII's
+* Core logic adapted from this tutorial on [Udemy](https://www.udemy.com/course/
-    * Python tips from Corey Schafer on YouTube [YouTube](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g)
+* Python tips from Corey Schafer on [YouTube](https://www.youtube.com/channel/      UCCezIgC97PvUuR4_gbFUs5g)
-    * The Hangman title from ASCII generator [ASCII](http://www.network-science.de/ascii/)
+* The Hangman title from [ASCII](http://www.network-science.de/ascii/) generator.
-    *